ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

 oracledb:Client|sql:Error dbClient = new ();
 ```

-The `dbClient` receives the host, username, and password.
+The `oracledb:Client` receives the host, username, and password.
 Since the properties are passed in the same order as they are defined
-in the `oracledb:Client`, you can pass them without named params.
+in the `oracledb:Client`, you can pass them without named parameters.

 ```ballerina
 oracledb:Client|sql:Error dbClient = new ("localhost", "adminUser", "adminPassword",
                               "ORCLCDB.localdomain", 1521);
 ```

-The `dbClient` uses the named params to pass the attributes since it is skipping some params in the constructor.
+In the example below, the `oracledb:Client` uses named parameterss to pass the attributes since it is skipping some parameters in the constructor.
 Further, the [`oracledb:Options`](https://docs.central.ballerina.io/ballerinax/oracledb/latest/records/Options)
-property is passed to configure the SSL and connection timeouts in the OracleDB client.
+property is passed to configure the SSL, connection timeout, and a few other additional properties in the OracleDB client.

 ```ballerina
 string clientStorePath = check file:getAbsolutePath("./client-keystore.p12");